 Crate Training Problems

 Your dog’s crate should be a safe place for your dog.
 Unfortunately, though, your dog’s crate can also set off some fairly intense reactions if he or she wasn’t crate-trained properly.
-If your dog’s barking is more of a cry and only happens when he or she is in the crate, you might need to go back to square one on the training process.
+If your dog’s barking is more along the lines of crying for whining in their crate, you might need to go back to square one on the training process.

 Some dogs are absolutely set on edge by all the noises that they hear at night.
 They’re listening for danger at all times, and this makes it very hard to sleep.
 If your dog wakes up in the middle of the night and starts barking at what seems like random times, there’s a good chance that he or she is actually trying to alert you of danger.